dumpster-finder/dumpster-finder/backend/README.md

 ## SSH hardening

-Using SSH keys and disabling password authentication is the most important security measure we've taken.
+Using SSH keys and disabling password authentication are important security measures you may want to take.
+Specifically, generate an SSH key for your computer, add the public key to `.ssh/authorized_keys`, make sure you can log in without a password, and finally disable the `PasswordAuthentication` option in the SSH config (and perhaps disable `PermitRootLogin` as well).

-We also installed `fail2ban` with a basic configuration (in `/etc/fail2ban/jail.local`):
+You can also install `fail2ban` and run it with a basic configuration like this (in `/etc/fail2ban/jail.local`):

 ```ini
 [DEFAULT]